EDHE08232001/DockerDevelopmentCourse/LectureNotes/CreatingAndUsingContainers.md

 In `--publish 80:80`, the first 80 is the port on your host machine (This is the physical or virtual machine where Docker is installed and running in this case.
 It could be your personal computer, a server, or a cloud instance).
 Any traffic reaches this port will be routed to the container.
 The second 80 is the container port, this is the port inside the container where the NGINX server is listening for incoming requests.

+#### Components of Port Mapping
+1. Host Machine:
+    - This is the physical or virtual machine where Docker is installed and running.
+It could be your personal computer, a server, or a cloud instance.
+2. Container:
+    - A container is an isolated environment where your application runs.
+In this case, it’s an environment running the NGINX web server.
+3. Ports:
+    - Ports are communication endpoints for your applications.
+Each service or application listens for incoming network traffic on specific ports.

 #### How Routing Works?
 1. Request Initiaition
     - When you type 'httl://localhost' in your browser, it initiates a request to port 80 on your host machine